scotentSD/insights/_docs/Content/07_general-Customer-Templates.md

 - Customers having an application rejected because of teh wrong format

 ## Supporting reports and other sources
+Almost all test rounds that contain application processes or other forms

 ## Tags (keywords)
+- templates
+- formats

 ##  Links